MADS508/labs/README.md

 This repo is adapted from the official [Data Science on AWS repo](https://github.com/data-science-on-aws/data-science-on-aws) and adjusted to reflect the capabilities of AWS Learner Labs.
 [![Data Science on AWS](img/data-science-on-aws-book.png)](https://www.amazon.com/Data-Science-AWS-End-End/dp/1492079391/)

+When asked to login to a Canvas account, you will need to create a new account.
+This is the AWS Canvas account, and will not be the same as your USD Canvas account.

 # Important! :warning::warning::warning:

 - In AWS Learner Labs once you reach $100 all of your code will be automatically destroyed.
 In addition, AWS Learner Labs has occasional issues where your environment is not accessible.